PathumUdayanga2002/Ecommerce-backend/README.md

 5. **When placing an order**, the system:
    - Retrieves cart items.
    - Validates inventory availability.
-   - If stock is sufficient, creates the order and reduces inventory.
+   - If stock is sufficient, creates the order, reduces inventory and cart clear automatically.
    - If stock is insufficient, the order fails with an appropriate message.
 6. **Order history** can be viewed or cleared.